Getting a Mortgage with Bad Credit

 How Do You Know If You Have Bad Credit?

-If you are being chased by debt collectors, or receiving letters from credit card companies, it will be clear that your credit history is not as strong as it could be.
-For some, however, the first real sign they have a bad credit rating is when they are declined a mortgage by a high-street lender.
-This may be a surprise if you have not had a long period of a credit history (or no credit history at all), but for others it may be less of a shock, simply because they may be aware of missed payments or any court actions in the past.
+For some people, the first real sign they have a bad credit rating is when their application for a mortgage is declined by a high street lender.
+This can be a surprise if you have not had a long credit history period (or no credit history at all), or have not considered any payment errors to be of any significance.
+For others, it may be less of a shock, simply because they may be aware of missed payments or court actions in the past, but have not seen any impact in their day-to-day lives.

 Can I remortgage with poor credit?